-Entitled “Advanced Machine Learning with Basic Excel”, the full version in PDF format is accessible in the “Free Books and Articles” section, here.
-Also discussed in details with Python code in chapter 2 in my book “Intuitive Machine Learning and Explainable AI”, available here.
+Entitled “Advanced Machine Learning with Basic Excel”, the full version in PDF format is accessible in the “Free Books and Articles” section as paper #11, here.
+Also discussed in detail with Python code in chapter 2 in my book “Intuitive Machine Learning and Explainable AI”, available here.

 Abstract